willdelphia/magicblock/readme.txt

 === Magic Block ===
 Contributors: willdelphia
-Tags: gutenberg, block, container, html element, flexbox, css grid, tag, nesting, child blocks, parent blocks Requires at least: 5.0
+Tags: gutenberg, block, container, container block, html element, html5, div, section, flexbox, css grid, tag, nesting, child blocks, parent blocks
+Requires at least: 5.0
 Tested up to: 5.0
+Requires PHP: 5.2.4
 License: GPL2
+Stable tag: trunk
 License URI:  https://www.gnu.org/licenses/gpl-2.0.html

-Registers a container block with the Gutenberg (WP5.0) editor.
+Registers a container block with the Gutenberg (WP5+) editor.
 This block has settings for element type (div, section, etc), id, classname, and style (inline css).

 == Description ==

-Registers a container block with the Gutenberg (WP5.0) editor.
-This block has settings for element type (div, section, etc), id, classname, and style (inline css).
-It is designed for people who want full control over post HTML, or wish to use the editor to create complex layouts (Flexbox, CSS Grid, Bootstrap, etc)
+Registers a container block with the Gutenberg (WP5+) editor.
+This block has settings for element type (div, section, article, main, aside, etc), id, classname, and style (inline css).
+It is designed for people who want full control over post HTML structure, or wish to use the editor to create complex layouts (Flexbox, CSS Grid, Bootstrap, etc).

+This block does not add any CSS styles that you, as a developer, do not provide.
+Rather, it allows you to easily contain other blocks in parent elements with arbitrary ID, classname, or style attributes.